Nottingham-CTU/Advanced-Reports/README-InstrumentQ.md

 This allows you to group the data by one or more of the fields, and apply functions to the remaining fields.
-This is useful for example if you want to group the data by DAG, you can group on the DAG field and return averages, sums, percentages or min/max values of the other fields.
+This is useful for example if you want to group the data by DAG, you can group on the DAG field and return any of the following for the other fields:

+* maximum value
+* mean average
+* median average
+* minimum value
+* percentage
+* sum of all values

 For the **mean** and **percentage** functions, fractional values in the form `num/count` can be supplied, such that the `num` and `count` values from each row are summed together, and the result